Arief-AK/Jetson-nano-OpenCV/README.md

 ### Commit 6:
 Implement a simple state and event handler.
 Recognise and process mouse click with event handling implmentation.
 Create new window and implement 'eyedrop' or 'colour grab' functionality.
 This is useful for tracking specific colour of an item in future implementations.

+### Commit 7:
+Implement drawing and modifying trackbars.
+Using trackbars to modify a shape to move or change its parameters.